audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
-`squence` | String or null | The position in the series the book is.
+`sequence` | String or null | The position in the series the book is.

 ## Collection